SchedMD/slurm-gcp/doc/tpu-readme.md

 LOCATION: europe-west4-a
 TIER: BASIC_HDD
 CAPACITY_GB: 1024
-FILE_SHARE_NAME: <filestore location>
+FILE_SHARE_NAME: custom-slurm-nfs
-IP_ADDRESS: <filestore ip>
+IP_ADDRESS: 10.1.1.2
 STATE: READY
 CREATE_TIME: 2022-06-21T14:01:17
 ```

 ### **Modify the `images.yaml` with the nessary medatadata to compile the slurm binary.**

-Modify the [image.yaml](foundry/scripts/images.yamlL47) with the  `filestore location` and `filestore ip`.
+Modify the [images.yaml](foundry/images.yaml) with the  `filestore location` and `filestore ip`.

-Make sure that the base image is set to `Ubuntu 20.04` in the [image.yaml](foundry/scripts/images.yamlL47), this is the version that Ubuntu version that TPU VM instances run.
+Make sure that the base image is set to `Ubuntu 20.04` in the [images.yaml](foundry/images.yaml), this is the version that Ubuntu version that TPU VM instances run.

 ```
-cloudshell$ cat foundry/scripts/images.yaml
+cloudshell$ cat foundry/images.yaml
 ...
   foundry/images.yaml
   images: